 Tips for Keeping Your New Teeth Clean and Healthy

-Oral Hygiene: Cleaning one’s mouth is essential to maintain healthy living habits because it ensures better dental hygiene and overall good health.
-Without proper cleaning, we put ourselves at risk for developing illnesses.
+Oral Hygiene: Cleaning one’s mouth is essential to maintaining healthy living habits because it ensures better dental hygiene and overall good health.
+Without proper cleaning, we put ourselves at risk of developing illnesses.

 Brushing: Dentures are not the same as regular teeth; they need special care.
-A dentist recommends you buy a denture-specific toothbrush and dental cleaner to care for your prosthetic teeth.
+A dentist recommends buying a denture-specific toothbrush and dental cleaner to care for your prosthetic teeth.
 While effective in general cleaning of the mouth, regular toothpaste is not compatible with dentures, which can wear down over time if used too often.
-Be sure to ask your doctor about recommendations when picking out products that are right for you – they will be able to offer information on what works best as well.
+Be sure to ask your doctor about recommendations when picking out products that are right for you-they will be able to offer information on what works best as well.

 Soaking dentures overnight in water can be a great way to keep them clean and fresh.
 However, it is essential not to leave your replacement teeth submerged for too long in the solution.

-Remove them at night: Dentures can cause dry mouth and potentially lead to infections on the gums or lining of your throat.
-Removing them at night gives your mouth some relief, reduces the risk for an infection like denture stomatitis or pneumonia, according to a 2014 study.
+Remove them at night: Dentures can cause dry mouth and potentially lead to infections in the gums or lining of your throat.
+Removing them at night gives your mouth some relief and reduces the risk of an infection like denture stomatitis or pneumonia, according to a 2014 study.

 Regular dentist appointments: Schedule regular visits with your dentist to keep your dentures clean and in good condition.
 Dentists can make sure the denture fits properly, check for any signs of complications like lesions or changes to the jaw shape.
 You may even want them to clean your dentures using an ultrasonic cleaner, removing the biofilm that has grown over time.